Skip to content

 • Each line of tokens should be further processed independently of each other

 It may seem that you need a separate tokenizer for each platform.
-Luckily you are not.
+Luckily, that's not necessary.
 Though various configuration formats have different meaning, almost all of them maintains some code style.
 Like some languages are indent-based (Python) and some are curly-bracket-based (C, PHP), and some even all-parenthesis (LISP), there are well distinguishable groups of syntaxes.
 So the real device configurations are grouped in large syntax families with very few exceptions.
 Usually, you can choose one of the existing tokenizers and apply some configuration rather than create your own tokenizer for a new platform from zero ground.

 Tokenizers